Skip to main content

 What the access token enables

-• Sending messages via the Message API (POST /{phone_id}/messages)
+• Sending messages via the Cloud API (POST /{phone_id}/messages)

 • Fetching template approval status

-• Receiving inbound messages and status callbacks via Meta webhooks
+• Receiving inbound messages and delivery status via Meta webhooks

-A separately connected Meta Catalog token additionally enables:
+A separately connected Meta Catalog access token additionally enables:

-• Reading from and writing to your Meta Catalog via the Catalog API (POST /{catalog_id}/products)
+• Reading from and writing to the merchant’s Meta Catalog (POST /{catalog_id}/products)

 Token expiry and reconnection